WELCOME TO OUR EARLY YEARS FOUNDATION STAGE

 It is important to develop learning opportunities outside as outdoor learning provides opportunities for: the acquisition of gross motor skills, taking risks, fostering a love of nature and the environment, large (and possibly messier) play which is not possible indoors, learning experiences suited to the outdoor environment and physical fitness.

-Outdoor learning is an inspirational process, that offers children and young people opportunities to achieve, develop confidence and self-esteem, through hands on learning experiences in a local woodland environment.
+Forest School is an inspirational process, that offers children and young people opportunities to achieve, develop confidence and self-esteem, through hands on learning experiences in a local woodland environment.

 Literacy in the Foundation Stage

-Parents are encouraged to be actively involved in their child's development in Literacy through:
+Parents are encouraged to be actively involved in their child's development in literacy through:

 - Parents meetings